visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ## A Growing Layer Catalog

 From the very beginning, deck.gl has always been a geospatial data visualization framework, and geospatial use cases will always be the top priority.
-The new layers added to the [layer catalog](https://uber.github.io/deck.gl/#/documentation/layer-catalog) are widely used in geospatial data analysis within Uber and we hope they will help solve the problems of deck.gl users face everyday.
+The new layers added to the [layer catalog](https://uber.github.io/deck.gl/#/documentation/layer-catalog) are widely used in geospatial data analysis within Uber and we hope they will help solve the problems that deck.gl users face every day.

 ### [`GeoJsonLayer`](https://uber.github.io/deck.gl/#/documentation/layer-catalog/geojson-layer)